Reserved characters in HTML must be replaced with character entities.

 A non-breaking space is a space that will not break into a new line.

-Two words separated by a non-breaking space will stick together at the end of a line.
+Two words separated by a non-breaking space will stick together (not break into a new line).
 This is handy when breaking the words might be disruptive.